Dr Patrick Holden

 Email email@example.com to enquire.

-Research and teaching in relation to International Political Economy, the European Union in the World, International Development Policy, Global Governance and Regional Integration.
+Research and teaching in relation to International Political Economy, the European Union, International Public Policy, Multilevel Governance

 - 2004-2005 Early Stage Researcher, University of Cambridge, Centre for International Studies.
 (Marie Curie Fellowship).

 - 2001-2005 University of Limerick, PHD on EU aid policy and the reform of governance in North Africa.
 (Awarded Government of Ireland Scholarship 2001).

 - 2000-2001 University of Limerick, MA Degree in European Integration (First Class Honours) (Dissertation topic - Pre-accession aid).

 - 1992-1995 University College Dublin, BA in History and English (Honours, 2.1).

 DSA Development Studies Association

 Europe in the World, International Trade Politics, International Political Economy and Global Governance.